nwrenger/gluer/README.md

 #[metadata(custom = [Result])]
 #[derive(Serialize, Deserialize)]
 struct Book {
+    /// This will also be converted to a docstring
     name: String,
     // When you use types as `Result`, `Option` or `Vec` the
     // macro sees them as a default rust type, meaning when